rthalley/dnspython/doc/resolver-class.rst

    .. attribute:: nameservers

-      A ``list`` of ``str``, each item containing an IPv4 or IPv6 address.
+      A ``list`` of ``str`` or ``dns.nameserver.Nameserver``.
+A string may be an IPv4 or IPv6 address, or an https URL.

-      This field is planned to become a property in dnspython 2.4.
-Writing to this field other than by direct assignment is deprecated, and so is depending on the mutability and form of the iterable returned when it is read.
+      This field is actually a property, and returns a tuple as of dnspython 2.4.
+      Assigning this this field converts any strings into ``dns.nameserver.Nameserver`` instances.

    .. attribute:: search